aws-samples/amazon-rekognition-video-analyzer/README.md

 * `label_watch_min_conf` - The minimum confidence required for a label to trigger a Watch List alert.

 * `label_watch_phone_num` - The mobile phone number to which a Watch List SMS alert will be sent.
 Does not have a default value. **You must configure a valid phone number adhering to the E.164 format (e.g. +1404XXXYYYY) for the Watch List feature to become active.**

+* `label_watch_sns_topic_arn` - The SNS topic ARN to which you want Watch List alert messages to be sent.
+The alert message contains a notification text in addition to a JSON formatted list of Watch List labels found.
+This can be used to publish alerts to any SNS subscribers, such as Amazon SQS queues.

 * `timezone` - The timezone used to report time and date in SMS alerts.
 By default, it is "US/Eastern".
 See this list of [country codes, names, continents, capitals, and pytz timezones](https://gist.github.com/pamelafox/986163)).